ellenupark/tsumego-solver-frontend/README.md

 Improve your Go knowledge by completing Life & Death practice problems.
 Create your own or browse through user created problems.

-Tsumego Solver was built with React frontend and a Ruby on Rails backend.
+Tsumego Solver was built with a React frontend and a Ruby on Rails backend.

 ## Install